Qiskit/qiskit-metapackage/docs/aqua/circuit_collection.rst

     Besides being directly exposed as circuits,
     ``qft`` and ``iqft`` are also accessible as Aqua's pluggable ``components``.
-    More detailed discussion on quantum Fourier transform can be found at :ref:`iqft`.
+    More detailed discussion on quantum Fourier transform can be found at :ref:`iqfts`.

 .. _statevector_circuit: